wmalkin/forthduino/WORDS.md

 ### array

 Create and push a new array of int.
+The size of the array is an input argument, and the returned array is initalized to zeros.

+`5 array` --> `(0,0,0,0,0)`

 ### identity

-Populate the array at TOS with an identity matrix.
+Populate the array at TOS with the index positions in the array.

 `10 array identity` --> `(0,1,2,3,4,5,6,7,8,9)`